projectbarbel/barbelhisto-core/README.md

 - build-in thread safety by minimizing mutability and object locking
 - pretty print function to learn about bitemporal data storage

-# Build-in backends

-In general barbelhisto is implemented idepentently of the targeted data store.
-Build in data stores already implemented are:

-- mongoDB
-- Redis
-- Cassandra

-You can easily implement your own DAO object to integrate any data store you want to use.

 # Getting started

 COMING SOON !!